 - Pain is often relieved by elevating the affected limb(s)

-Endurance athletes are exposed to many of the three major risk factors for DVT development on a daily basis.
-Repetitive micro trauma and increased vessel damage occur during long periods of intense exercise which increases the likelihood of getting a DVT.
+Endurance athletes are exposed to various combinations of the three major risk factors for DVT development on a daily basis.
+Repetitive trauma and increased vessel damage occur during long periods of intense exercise.
+These things increase the likelihood of getting a DVT.
 Dehydration contributes to hypercoagulability.
-These risk factors are then often combined with prolonged periods of immobility (traveling to or from a race, sleeping, recovering, etc.) which compounds the risk factors (especially venous stasis) putting athletes at an even higher risk.
+When you combine these risk factors with prolonged periods of immobility (traveling to or from a race, sleeping, recovering, etc.) your risk of developing a DVT increases.

-None of this is meant to scare anyone, I simply want to make sure that we are all aware of the risk factors and listen a little more closely to what our bodies are telling us.
+None of this is meant to scare anyone, it's simply meant to help you listen a little more closely to what your body is telling you.
 I often have pain or cramps in my calf muscles (they are horribly tight…I’m working on it), and every single time I worry about a blood clot.
 I have not had one, but it’s always in the back of my mind.
-If the pain in my calf lasted longer than an hour or two, it was swollen, or I had any shortness of breath (a symptom of a pulmonary embolism) you bet I’d be on the phone with my doctor immediately (who would probably tell me to go to the ER).
+If the pain in my calf lasted longer than an hour or two, my calf was swollen, or I had any shortness of breath (a symptom of a pulmonary embolism) you bet I’d be on the phone with my doctor immediately (who would probably tell me to go to the ER).

 What can you do to prevent a DVT?

 - Hydrate!
 (Also, coffee does not equal water and is not hydrating…)

 - Move!
 If you are on a plane, get up and move every hour or so.
 If that is too difficult to do, make sure you do some exercises (ankle rolls, foot flexes, knee lifts, shoulder rolls, etc.)